zhengya1004/gfg_interview/readme.md

 ## Instruction to run the code

-The python script *GFG_analysis.py* will product plots needed for the interview analysis.
+The python script *GFG_analysis.py* will produce plots needed for the interview analysis.

 To create the virtual environment for this project,